How Amazon became an engine for anti-vaccine conspiracy theories

 Amazon actively participates in creating a certain type of environment, in which certain things can thrive.”

-Among the top results in a recent search for “Anthony Fauci” are two titles from independent publisher Skyhorse Publishing, home to dozens of JFK conspiracy theory books, under an imprint for anti-vaccine activist Robert F. Kennedy Jr.’s nonprofit.
+Among the top results in a recent search for “Anthony Fauci,” a now-frequent target of right-wing conspiracy theories, are two titles from independent publisher Skyhorse Publishing, home to dozens of JFK conspiracy theory books, under an imprint for anti-vaccine activist Robert F. Kennedy Jr.’s nonprofit.
 There’s The Real Anthony Fauci: Big Pharma’s Global War on Democracy, Humanity, and Public Health, co-authored by Kennedy, whom Facebook removed from Instagram in February over his false claims.
 Another top-ranked book is Ending Plague, co-authored by Judy Mikovits, the discredited virologist featured in “Plandemic,” the pseudo-scientific video that a number of platforms purged last year.
 The books won’t be published by Skyhorse (and distributed by Simon and Schuster) until later this summer, but they’ve already earned best-seller badges: they are “#1 New Releases” in “Immunology” and “AIDS” respectively.
 (Mikovits’ previous book, also written with anti-vaccine blogger Kent Heckenlively, became a breakout Amazon best-seller last year, at one point beating out the long-awaited follow-up to the Twilight series; but their follow-up, The Case Against Masks, has been removed from Amazon.)

 Another highly-ranked result is Fauci: The Bernie Madoff of Science…, published last year by the HIV-denialist Charles Ortleb, which was recently listed as Amazon’s #1 bestseller in “HIV & AIDS.”
 Available for free with an Audible or Kindle trial, and sometimes boosted in ads, the book is one of a handful on Amazon by Ortleb, who pushes the discredited notion that AIDS is caused by African swine fever.
 The theory fed a denialism that experts say contributed to hundreds of thousands of deaths.